Reviewed by Thrillophilia New Zealand Operations Team

 Head to Marlborough first to try their fresh Sauvignon Blanc and cycle between wineries.
 In Hawkeβs Bay, things feel warmer and a bit more refined, with bold red wines and really good food to go with them.

-And if youβre near Auckland, Waiheke Island is such a nice escape for a day outing which is just a short ferry ride and has beautiful vineyards looking out over the sea.
+And if youβre near Auckland, Waiheke Island is such a nice escape for a day outing, which is just a short ferry ride and has beautiful vineyards looking out over the sea.
 Itβs a good idea to book your tastings in advance, especially for popular wineries, since they can fill up quickly.

 8. White Water Rafting on the Shotover River

 If you want something high-energy in Queenstown, Shotover River rafting is a great choice.
-The river throws a mix of Grade 3 to 5 rapids at you and runs through Skippers Canyon, surrounded by steep, narrow rock walls that make the whole experience feel new zealand tour package more intense.
+The river throws a mix of Grade 3 to 5 rapids at you and runs through Skippers Canyon, surrounded by steep, narrow rock walls that make the whole experience feel New Zealand tour package more intense.

-One of the most memorable parts is the Oxenbridge Tunnel where you actually raft through this dark, narrow tunnel and then suddenly hit intense rapids right after, which makes it even more thrilling.
+One of the most memorable parts is the Oxenbridge Tunnel, where you actually raft through this dark, narrow tunnel and then suddenly hit intense rapids right after, which makes it even more thrilling.

 9. Jet Boating on the Shotover River, Queenstown